cockroachdb/docs/v2.1/architecture/overview.md

 **Node** | An individual machine running CockroachDB.
 Many nodes join to create your cluster.
 **Range** | A set of sorted, contiguous data from your cluster.
 **Replicas** | Copies of your ranges, which are stored on at least 3 nodes to ensure survivability.
-**Range Lease** | For each range, one of the replicas holds the "range lease".
-This replica, referred to as the "leaseholder", is the one that receives and coordinates all read and write requests for the range.
+**Range Lease** | For each range, one of the replicas holds the "range lease."
+This replica, referred to as the "leaseholder," is the one that receives and coordinates all read and write requests for the range.

 ### Concepts